xtreamwayz/html-form-validator/docs/wiki/Example-Zend-Expressive-Custom-Validators.md

             $session->set('csrf', md5(random_bytes(32)));
         }

         // Build the form validation from the template with the template renderer and inject the csrf token.
+Since the
-        // The InputFilterFactory is added to have access to the custom recaptcha validator.
+        // formFactory is used with a custom InputFilterFactory, you have access to the custom recaptcha validator.
-        $form = FormFactory::fromHtml($this->template->render('app::form', [
+        $form = $this->formFactory->fromHtml($this->template->render('app::form', [
             'token'  => $session->get('csrf'),
-        ]), $this->inputFilterFactory);
+        ]));

         // Validate PSR-7 request and get a validation result
         $validationResult = $form->validateRequest($request);